 China approves drug to cure Alzheimer's; to go on sale from next month

-A home-grown drug in China for Alzheimer's, which could treat the ailment in 17 years, will be available to Chinese patients from next month after it was officially approved, its developers said.
-China's National Medical Products Administration has approved the market launch of the drug, GV-971, last Saturday which could treat the ailment in 17 years, state-run China Daily reported on Monday.
+In a major breakthrough, China has approved a home-grown seaweed-based drug to potentially cure Alzheimer's and it will be available to Chinese patients from next month, state media reported on Monday.
+China's National Medical Products Administration has approved the market launch of the drug, GV-971, last Saturday, China Daily reported.

 The first production line for the drug, which will meet the needs of two million patients, will begin running this week.
 Alzheimer's disease, an irreversible and progressive brain disorder that slowly destroys memory, thinking ability and the capability to carry out simple tasks, affects at least 50 million people worldwide, and the number is expected to increase as populations age.